MrDoodeth/MrDoodeth/README.md

 - 🚀 Work towards becoming a **full-stack** developer by exploring front-end technologies and frameworks.

 ## 🌟 Skills:
 - 💻 Main programming language: **Java**.
-But I've also worked with other tools and technologies.
+But I have also worked with other tools and technologies.
 - 🏞️ Experience working with different types of computer graphics.
 - 📖 English level: reading technical documentation.